adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 * If your training accuracy just isn't good enough, you could be suffering from underfitting.
     * Increase model complexity
         * More layers or more units in each layer
+	* Don't try to add more data.
+Your model clearly isn't able to classify the examples in the current dataset, so adding more data won't help.
 * Any other problem you might be having.
     * Check the quality of your training data and make sure you’re loading everything in properly
     * Adjust hyperparameters